Rishavsingh03/Health_companion_app/README.md

 8. Server saves the analysis in MongoDB.
 9. Future page loads read saved MongoDB data and do not re-call Gemini.

+## Known Issues And Tradeoffs

+- This is a demo app, not production healthcare software.
+- Gemini can misread prescriptions or produce incomplete output.
+- Users must verify all medicine and dosage information with a licensed clinician.
+- HTTP deployment is supported; HTTPS requires extra TLS/domain setup.
+- `COOKIE_SECURE=false` is acceptable only for local/HTTP demo deployments.
+- Uploaded files are stored in a Docker volume, not S3.
+- Docker volume data is tied to the host and must be backed up separately.
+- MongoDB Atlas is external, so deployment requires Atlas credentials and IP allowlisting.
+- The AI request runs synchronously during upload, so users wait for Gemini.
+- No reminders, email notifications, rate limiting, password reset, or email verification in this version.

 <!-- ## Tests And Build

 Backend tests: